Delphi (software): Characteristics

 Delphi includes an integrated IDE.
 The Delphi products all ship with a run-time library (RTL) and a Visual Component Library (VCL), including most of its source code.
 Third-party components (sometimes with full source code) and tools to enhance the IDE or for other Delphi related development tasks are available, some free of charge.
 The IDE includes a GUI for localization and translation of created programs that may be deployed to a translator; there are also third-party tools with more features for this purpose.
 The VCL framework maintains a high level of source compatibility between versions, which simplifies updating existing source code to a newer Delphi version.
 Third-party libraries typically need updates from the vendor but, if source code is supplied, recompilation with the newer version may be sufficient.
-The VCL was an early adopter of dependency injection or inversion of control; it uses a re-usable component model, extensible by the developer.
-With class helpers new functionality can be introduced to core RTL and VCL classes without changing the original source code of the RTL or VCL.
+The VCL was an early adopter of dependency injection or inversion of control; it uses a reusable component model, extensible by the developer.
+With class helpers, new functionality can be introduced to core RTL and VCL classes without changing the original source code of the RTL or VCL.

+Delphi supports a wide range of third-party database access components that provide native connectivity to major database systems.
+These include specialized libraries for Oracle, SQL Server, MySQL/MariaDB, PostgreSQL, SQLite, and InterBase/Firebird.
+Some components, like DAC, offer universal data access solutions supporting multiple databases and cloud services such as Salesforce and FreshBooks.
+These libraries are regularly updated to remain compatible with the latest IDE versions (e.g., RAD Studio 12), operating systems (e.g., macOS Sonoma, iOS 17, Android 13), and database engines (e.g., Oracle 23, SQL Server 2022, PostgreSQL 16).

 The compiler is optimizing and is a single-pass compiler.
 It can optionally compile to a single executable which does not require DLLs.
 Delphi can also generate standard DLLs, ActiveX DLLs, COM automation servers and Windows services.

 The Delphi IDEs since Delphi 2005 increasingly support refactoring features such as method extraction and the possibility to create UML models from the source code or to modify the source through changes made in the model.

 Delphi has communities on the web, where also its employees actively participate.
+And Delphi is using in collaboration with FireDAC components.

 Backward compatibility

 Delphi is one of the languages where backward compatibility is close to 100%.
-Although each new release of Delphi attempts to keep as much backward compatibility as possible to allow existing code reuse, new features, new libraries, and improvements sometimes make newer releases less than 100% backwards compatible.
+Although each new release of Delphi attempts to keep as much backward compatibility as possible to allow existing code reuse, new features, new libraries, and improvements sometimes make newer releases less than 100% backward compatible.

 Since 2016, there have been new releases of Delphi every six months, with new platforms being added approximately every second release.